davidbstein/nn_explainer.stein.fyi/README.md

  - The AI guesses what number is written by outputting ten numbers in the last layer.
 The closer to 1 the final value, the more the machine thinks that's the handwritten number.

 Inside the AI:
- - each "layer" takes a weighted average of the numbers in the previous grid.
+ - Each "layer" takes a weighted average of the numbers in the previous column.
 Green denotes a positive weight, red denotes a negative weight.
  - The value of the average is denoted by the brightness of the border.
 Again, black is -1, white is 1.
    - For example, the default layout looks like this:
      - There are 768 numbers in the input layer.